Packers' Rodgers says he's been playing with fractured toe

 Rodgers practiced only on Friday last week, yet he still went 23 of 33 for 385 yards with four touchdowns and no interceptions against the Vikings.

-“It looked painful for him, but he looked pretty mobile, pretty special against the Vikings last week, so I don’t put much merit into that,” Rams coach Sean McVay said.
-“He’s a great player and he sure looks every bit as good as he always has.”

 Packers coach Matt LaFleur said Rodgers will have a similar practice schedule this week.
-Rodgers didn’t practice Wednesday.
+He wasn’t practicing during the portions of Wednesday’s practice that were open to reporters.

 “Certainly we’ll handle it day by day, but a lot of it’s just going to be on how he’s feeling,” LaFleur said.

-NOTES: The Packers signed OL Jon Dietzen to the practice squad and placed OLB Jonathan Garvin on the reserve/COVID-19 list. … RB Aaron Jones (knee), OLB Rashan Gary (elbow) and WR Allen Lazard (shoulder) had limited practice participation Wednesday.
-None of the three played at Minnesota. … CB Kevin King (hip/knee) and WR/KR Malik Taylor (abdomen) didn’t practice Wednesday.
+NOTE: The Packers signed OL Jon Dietzen to the practice squad and placed OLB Jonathan Garvin on the reserve/COVID-19 list.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL